-If the student's college or school considers a student's progress as unsatisfactory in meeting the conditions placed on his or her probation, the college or school shall be empowered to dismiss the student from the university.
+If the student's college or school considers a student's progress as unsatisfactory in meeting the conditions placed on their probation, the college or school shall be empowered to dismiss the student from the university.
 An exception to this authority for undergraduate professional students shall be in accordance with paragraph (A) of rule 3335-9-23 of the Administrative Code.
 Notice of the dismissal shall be sent to the student by the dean of the college or the director of the school in which the student was registered for the semester, summer term, or session, except as provided in rule 3335-9-27 of the Administrative Code.
-No student shall be subject to academic dismissal unless he or she is currently on probation.
+No student shall be subject to academic dismissal unless they are currently on probation.